MirageNet/Mirage/doc/Articles/Guides/Sync/SyncDictionary.md

 Depending on where you want to invoke the callbacks, you can use these methods to register them:
 - `Awake` for both client and server
-- `NetIdentity.OnStartServer` event for server-only
+- `Identity.OnStartServer` event for server-only
-- `NetIdentity.OnStartClient` event for cleint-only
+- `Identity.OnStartClient` event for cleint-only

 > [!NOTE]
 > By the time you subscribe, the dictionary will already be initialized, so you will not get a call for the initial data, only updates.